SchoolOfCode/bc15-w8-project-back-end-teamtogether/README.md

 ## Improvements

-- Allow users to choose level of difficulty, number of questions and time for each quiz.
+- Allow users to choose level of difficulty, number of questions and time for each quiz
 - Implement end-to-end testing via Playwright
 - Improve the accessibility of the app
 - Implement user authorization and login feature
-- Dynamically generate graphs that display a user's quiz results over a period of time
+- Dynamically generate graphs that display user's quiz results over a period of time

 ## Demo